microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/persistent.md

     mkdir -m 777 /home/<yourusername>/workspace
     mkdir -m 777 /home/<yourusername>/pipeline
   ```
-2. Configure the Kubernetes client API to point to your ICP instance.
-To do this, in the ICP console UI, click on the admin pull-down in the top right corner and open Configure Client, copy the provided commands and paste them into your local terminal.
+2. Configure the Kubernetes client API to point to your IBM Cloud Private instance.
+To do this, in the IBM Cloud Private console UI, click on the admin pull-down in the top right corner and open Configure Client, copy the provided commands and paste them into your local terminal.
-3. Create persistent volume specifications on ICP to link to the directories you created.
-You can create the persistent volume specifications using the ICP console:
+3. Create persistent volume specifications in IBM Cloud Private to link to the directories you created.
+You can create the persistent volume specifications using the IBM Cloud Private console:

 	1. Open Platform -> Storage -> CreatePersistentVolume
 	2. On the configuration panel set Name = 'microclimate-workspace', Capacity = 2 Gi, Storage type = 'Host path', Reclaim policy = Retain
 	3. On the Parameters tab, add a parameter with Key = 'path' and Value = the full path to the workspace directory you created in step 1
 Repeat this procedure for the second persistent volume, using `Name = 'microclimate-pipeline', Capacity = 8 GB` and the full path to the pipeline directory you created in step 1.

-4. As an alternative to step 3, you can create `volume.yaml` files that contain the persistent volume specifications, and  run ``kubectl create -f volume.yaml`` to install them in ICP.
+4. As an alternative to step 3, you can create `volume.yaml` files that contain the persistent volume specifications, and  run ``kubectl create -f volume.yaml`` to install them in IBM Cloud Private.
 For example, for the Microclimate workspace volume:

     ```sh
     apiVersion: v1